Manifest Like a Goddess, Module 3

 Consider the top 5 people you spend the majority of your time with.
 These are your influencers.
 We essentially become infected by both the positive and negative energetic frequencies of the people we spend the most time around.

-You don’t necessarily have to eliminate people from your life when you notice these aspects.
-Just being aware of how you’re impacted can actually be enough to create change, not only in yourself, but in others as well.
+You don’t necessarily have to eliminate people from your life when you notice their negative aspects are impacting you.
+Just being aware of how you’re impacted can actually be enough to create change in energy, not only in yourself, but in others as well.
 It only takes one person to shift the energy.
 This is true all of the time.

 Make a list of the five people you spend the most time with.
 What do you do when you’re together?
 How do you feel?
 Drained or inspired?